1. Walk the canals

 Paid upgrade: buy a freshly made stroopwafel from the Albert Cuypstraat market.

 This pristine courtyard is tucked away in the Spui.
 It is residential housing so don’t be loud and annoying.

 4. Relax in Vondelpark or Amsterdamse Bos

-Both are fantastic, open-spaces in Amsterdam where you can sit on the grass pretty much anywhere you like.
+Both are fantastic, open spaces in Amsterdam where you can sit on the grass pretty much anywhere you like.
 Lay down to read or to soak up some of that fleeting Dutch sun.

 5. Take a ferry to Noord

 The ferries behind Amsterdam Central are free to take and depart quite frequently.
-If you go to the NSMD Werf there is some areas with graffiti, but the boat ride in itself is lovely.
+If you go to the NSMD Werf there are some areas with graffiti, but the boat ride in itself is lovely.